 The Portland Harbor Superfund will also involve a separate allocation of liability for injuries to natural resources caused by contamination at the site, which is an additional type of recovery under the Superfund law known as natural resource damages (NRD).
-The NRD claim will be asserted against all PRPs, including the Department, by the Portland Harbor Natural Resource Trustees, a group composed of five tribes, two federal agencies, and the State.
-The Trustees have initiated a cooperative injury assessment process funded by thirty parties including the State.
-The NRD process will result in an allocation of liability for NRD damages at the same time as the allocation of liability for remedial costs, although parties may alternatively elect to seek an earlier settlement with Trustees.
+The NRD claim will be asserted against all PRPs, including the Department, by the Portland Harbor natural resource trustees, a group composed of five tribes, two federal agencies, and the State.
+The trustees have initiated a cooperative injury assessment process funded by thirty parties, the goal of which is to reach settlements of the NRD claim based on readily available information.
 The state is seeking a settlement of its NRD liabilities.
-In late October 2019, the Department received an NRD settlement offer from the Trustees that is being evaluated.
-The settlement offer requires the Department to purchase mitigation credits of approximately \$2.6 million.
+It is too early to evaluate what, if any, share of the liability the Common School Fund may ultimately bear for NRD claim.

 The Department is pursuing claims for insurance coverage of its Portland Harbor defense costs and any future liabilities for cleanup costs and natural resource damages.
-These claims are based on insurance policies held from 1968 to 1972 that listed the Department as an additional insured.
+These claims are based on commercial general liability insurance policies the State held from 1968 to 1972 that listed the Department as an additional insured.
 These insurance carriers have agreed to participate in funding the Department's defense in Portland Harbor proceedings but have reserved their rights to deny indemnity coverage.
-In July 2019, the State executed a partial defense costs settlement agreement with most of the insurers, which provides for the insurers to reimburse 75% of the Department's defense costs for a seven year period through October 2024, and to make additional payments to the Department for a portion of unreimbursed defense costs up the same percentage.
+In June 2019, the State executed a settlement agreement with several insurers regarding their obligation to pay for most of the Department's defense costs through 2024.